 To decide that, I had to make a list of what each option has to offer:

 With this list, there are a few things to be aware of.
 The first is although having your own stock and handling shipping yourself is great for customer service, you have to make sure that you have the time available to pack and ship orders in a timely manner.

 Something else to keep in mind with handling your own merchandise and/or having a fulfillment center do it for you: If something gets broken, damaged, or is defective, you eat the cost of replacing that item.
 That includes items that a fulfillment center may damage themselves.

 And while those two caveats may make dropshipping seem like the way to go, remember that when you use a dropshipper, you have absolutely no control over the shipping process.
-This means you most likely won’t be able to brand any packaging and you’ll be paying a premium for products.
+This means you most likely won’t be able to brand any packaging, and you’ll be paying a premium for products.
 Not to mention that you can’t control delivery times or shipping delays.

 Which way to go

 Not an easy choice, but you don’t necessarily need to stick to just one option.
-If you have one item that you make and carry yourself, think about sending some backstock to a fulfillment center, or adding some drop ship products to your store that compliment your main product and/or fall into your niche.
-Which way you choose to go should be based upon your resources and your brand vision.
+If you have one item that you make and carry yourself, think about sending some backstock to a fulfillment center, or adding some drop ship products to your store that complement your main product and/or fall into your niche.
+Which way you choose to go should be based on your resources and your brand vision.

 6. Where do I want to spend my time vs my money?

-As I stated early on, I’m starting an online business with very little resources.
+As I stated early on, I’m starting an online business with very few resources.
 So, I want to make the most of what I have.
 In order to do so, I found that I have to be extremely flexible.